~ LASD Studio Research ~

 A foundational thesis exploring landscape architecture as a dynamic, adaptive system shaped by processes rather than static form.
 This work establishes the theoretical grounding for LASD Studio’s approach to landscape design.

-LINK: View research
+Link: View research

 An advanced framework introducing time-based ecological metrics, adaptive biotic feedback structures, and quantitative landscape intelligence models.

-NOTE: In development
+Status: In development

 Research in Practice